Claves: Son, God, G-d, Dios, D-s, Di-s, Do-s,

 Thus, the illiterate peasants to whom the fathers preached received two

 different messages-- depending on their faith.
-The Jews heard that they were
+The Jews heard that they

-the favored "lost sheep" in the first parts of Matthew and Mark--which were
+the favored "lost sheep" in the first parts of Matthew and Mark--which

 the only parts read to them, while the Gentiles were read the words of